daemon-ic/nimue-excalidraw-gist-extension/PERMISSIONS.md

 Nimue has one clearly defined purpose:

-  To manage and sync Excalidraw drawings with GitHub Gists.
+  To manage and sync Excalidraw drawings with a private GitHub repository.

 All features and permissions serve this single purpose:
-  - Save drawings from Excalidraw to GitHub as Gists
+  - Save drawings from Excalidraw to a private GitHub repository
   - Load saved drawings back into Excalidraw
   - Organize and browse your drawing collection
   - Manage drawing metadata (rename, duplicate, view on GitHub)